8th Marine Infantry Parachute Regiment

 The regiment is garrisoned at Castres, France.
 Current missions of the 8e RPIMa revolve around peacekeeping and assistance to world populations, and in that regard at the service and disposition of NATO or the United Nations directives.
-The regiment intervenes around the world protecting French interests in and not limited to: Tchad, Lebanon, New Caledonia, Kuwait, Rwanda, Gabon, Kurdistan, Zaïre, Central African Republic, Congo-Brazzaville, RDC, ex-Yugoslavia, Cambodia, Macedonia, Kosovo, Ivory Coast, and Afghanistan.
-In outremer, the regiment is engaged in operations defending French interests, or countries that are in liaison with France in security missions.
+The regiment intervenes around the world protecting French interests in and not limited to: Chad, Lebanon, New Caledonia, Kuwait, Rwanda, Gabon, Kurdistan, Democratic Republic of Congo, Central African Republic, Congo-Brazzaville, RDC, ex-Yugoslavia, Cambodia, Macedonia, Kosovo, Ivory Coast, and Afghanistan.
+Overseas, the regiment is engaged in operations defending French interests, or countries that are in liaison with France in security missions.
 In Europe, the regiment is engaged in defending the national French territory at the corps of the terrestrial action force.
 This regiment can be rapidly deployed anywhere in the world.
 The regiment parts various Commando Parachute Groups, a group of French elite units.
 Parachute training is conducted at the École des troupes aéroportées (ETAP) in Pau.